Name: RT Book Reviews

 In addition to knitting together its readers with such events, RT has also embraced a changing market.
 For the first decade or so, the magazine focused exclusively on romance novels.
 During the ’90s, covers were often simply reproductions of the book of the month — kitschy paintings of swooning women and swashbuckling men.
 As detectives and corporate criminals, as well as angels and vampires, began to creep into romance readers’ diet of books, Romantic Times incorporated these other genres and becameRT Book Reviews.

 The magazine has become a reference for the publishing industry as well as a cataloger of it.
 “We can track trends from a unique perspective because we’re in contact with all authors and publishers,” said Stacy.
 According to her, publishers “go shopping” for authors in RT.

 The symbiotic relationship between publishers and the magazine is well evidenced by large blocks of book ads in RT.
 This dependence on book advertisers inevitably raises questions about the integrity of RT’s reviews.
-They do seem to err on the side of the positive, tending to be milder and generally more sympathetic than the droves of snarky reviews that now can be found online.
+They are typically positive, tending to be milder and generally more sympathetic than the droves of snarky reviews that now can be found online.
 Stacy said RT does this purposefully.
 “We’re trusted.
 You don’t know who the [online] reviewers are.
 A lot of them just want to be mean.
 We’re more interested in being a guide for the reader.”

-While it might benefit from being a bit more stringent with the stars it awards in its reviews, RT is clearly a comfortable home and resource for its readers.
+While it might benefit from being a bit more stringent with the stars it awards in its reviews, RT is clearly a comfortable home for those who love to read about love.